MY ESWRA LOGIN

 SIG programme events at ECSWR are suggested and planned by the ESWRA Special Interest Groups (SIGs) – details of these are available at www.eswra.org.
 The planning and organisation of these should start at an early stage (15 month, please check timeline at the end) as venue booking and cost implications need to be considered.

 Attendance, including catering (coffee/tea and a light lunch) is charged with an additional cost to participants.
-The local organisational committee needs to include these costs in the conference budget taking into account participants coming from lower income countries and students.
-In addition, the local organisational committee needs to ensure the option for participants to attend and pay SIG programme events without attending and paying for the main conference.
+The local organising committee needs to include these costs in the conference budget taking into account participants coming from lower income countries and students.
+In addition, the local organising committee needs to ensure the option for participants to attend and pay SIG programme events without attending and paying for the main conference.

 SIG convenors should be contacted to ask if they wish to have a slot in the SIG programme (see below for possible arrangements for doing this).
 They should be asked to provide the event title early enough to be included in the planning of the venue booking and finalising the programme etc.